CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 When you import `GAMABrix` you will also see an additional experiment called `CityScopeHeadless`.
 This experiment is used to run your model as a headless process in a server.

+By default, `GAMABrix` will run its init (which creates the grid) right after your model's init.
+This means that you will not have access to any `brix` object inside your init.
+You can always change this behavior by forcing `GAMABrix` to run its init earlyer by adding `do brix_init` where needed.

 ## Let's talk input